NATROX® O₂ Patient Help Center

 Why has my wound fluid increased?

-Oxygen increases wound healing.
+Oxygen enhances wound healing.
 As part of this process, some people experience an increase in wound fluid.
 If you feel a build-up of fluid under your dressing or your dressing starts to leak, it is important to let your clinical team know.

 Frequency of dressing changes